standard-procedure/plumbing/README.md

   end

   def received event
+    # store this event into our buffer
     @events << event
-    # if we've already stored 2 events in the buffer then broadcast the newest event and clear the buffer
+    # if this is the third event we've received then clear the buffer and broadcast the latest event
     if @events.count >= 3
       @events.clear
       self << event